MC 3390 – Media Design

 We will try to cover everything about media design, layout and production.
 As such, we cannot possibly become experts in any one given area.
 I will spend the bulk of this course discussing the themes, philosophies and principles that are inherent to all areas of media design.
 We will also spend a good deal of time analyzing design, as well as hands-on work in creating your own using Adobe InDesign, Photoshop, and Experience Design.
 A firm understanding of typography, graphics, and color are needed before you can succeed at any type of design, so expect those areas to be of primary focus.
 Design is much more than just slapping text and photographs on a page.
 Professional design is a problem-solving discipline, and this course prepares you to apply design methods and tools to communication projects.
 Specifically, this course will help you to:

 You will need access to Adobe Creative Cloud for your computer or to use the SJMC labs when open.
 Creative Cloud gives you the entire Adobe collection of creative tools for your desktop, like InDesign, Photoshop, which we will use for this course.
-Students will have FREE access to Adobe Creative Cloud from being enrolled in this course.
-We will also be using other online software like Canva and Figma.
+The student cost is $19.99 per month.
+If you cannot afford, or your computer system does not support the software, then you will need to schedule time at one of the many labs on campus to complete your projects on time.
+We will also be using Proto.io for Project 3, which is a web based app.
+You will have access to a 60 day free trial account.
 You will also need a flash drive or external hard drive to store your projects on for the class.

 Before you submit a file, name it according to the format below.
 Avoid special characters and spaces in file names.
 Use a single underline _ to separate words.
 The name of your project file should look like this: LastName_ProjectName.pdf.

 Please be on time for class.
-3 tardies will equal one 1 class absence.
+Three (3) tardies will equal one (1) class absence.
 If you leave once class has started and have not discussed it with your instructor beforehand, you will be counted absent.
 If you should miss a class, it is your responsibility to get class notes and complete assignment(s) as scheduled.
 If you know ahead of time that you will need to miss a class, email me to make arrangements to submit assignments.